 Quick Tips for Baking Thin Crust Pizza

-Place a cold pizza stone on the lowest rack in the oven and preheat it to 450°F/232°C. For best results, allow the stone to heat up for 30 minutes before baking a pizza on it.
+Place a cold pizza stone on the lowest rack in the oven and preheat it to 475°F/250°C, or 450°F/232°C if that’s the hottest your oven can go.
+For best results, allow the stone to heat up for 30 minutes before baking a pizza on it.

 When using a pizza stone, always place a cold pizza stone in a cold oven.
 This will allow the stone to heat up with the oven, prevent the stone from cracking, and significantly reduce the chance of burning yourself.